dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/samples/helloworld.md

 permalink: /programming/objectivec-swift/samples/helloworld.html
 ---

-# HelloWorld Sample
+# Decode from Video Sample - Use DynamsoftCameraEnhancer as Image Source

-The iOS Helloworld sample illustrates how to create the simplest video streaming barcode reading app with Dynamsoft Barcode Reader (DBR) iOS SDK.
+This sample illustrates how to recognize barcode from the video streaming.
+In this sample, you can read how to use DynamsoftCameraEnhancer to capture the video streaming.

 View the samples